wsu-tss/student_pathway_project/README.md

 Use **Networkx** library to generate the network diagram.

+### Packages

-## Adjacency Method
+## Adjacency

-`adjacency_method` is a Python module developed to use the functions declared in this module.
+`adjacency` is a Python module developed to use the functions declared in this module.

-This module consists of :
+This module consists of:

 * `sequence_matrix`
 * `adjacency_matrix`